babons/linear-alg-c-project/notes.md

   Set of vectors which land on the origin are considered "Null Space" or the "Kernel" of the matrix

   Ax = v
-  When v is the "zero vector" i.e. [0,0], null space gives all possible solutions.
+  When v is the "zero vector" i.e., [0,0], null space gives all possible solutions.

   Column space lets us know when a solution exists, null space helps us understand what the set of all possible solutions look like.
 ### Row Echelon Form notes